projectcalico/calico/hack/release/RELEASING.md

 1. Update version information in the following files:

-   - `calico/_data/versions.yml`: versions displayed in the documentation.
+   - `calico/_data/versions.yml`: Versions displayed in the documentation.
-   - `charts/values/values.common.yaml`: versions used in manifests
+   - `charts/calico/values.yaml`: Calico version used in manifest generation.
-   - `charts/tigera-operator/values.yaml`: version of operator used in the helm chart.
+   - `charts/tigera-operator/values.yaml`: Versions of operator and calicoctl used in the helm chart and manifests.

 1. Update manifests (and other auto-generated code) by running the following command in the repository root.